– updated

 Tags:

 I’ve been searching for what’s considered the best reads of all time.
 A lot of best-of reads are classics, obviously.
-I felt the need to form my own opinion about them, compare them to new praised reads (that rarely appears on these kinds of lists), and, as a sci-fi and comics fan, compare them to genres and forms I appreciate?
+I felt the need to form my own opinion about them, compare them to new praised reads (that rarely appears on these kinds of lists), and as an old sci-fi and comic fan give those a fighting chance as well.

 My ranked list is below.
 The title, above, defines the scope for this list, which is basically a description of what I think is my taste in literature.
-My criteria seems to be that a great literary work or it’s literary importance is not enough, perhaps secondary.
-The work has to tell something of more unintuitive importance for the current world or a plausible future, through its story, themes or meanings.
-At the same time it has to captivate some what.
+My criteria seems to be that the literary quality of a work is an important part, but perhaps secondary.
+The work has to tell something of more unintuitive importance for the current world or a plausible future, look beyond somewhat, through its story, themes or meanings.
+At the same time it has to captivate.

 Untangling the scope